Tughril-class frigate: Purchase

 In October 2017, Muhammad Zakaullah, the-then outgoing-chief of the Pakistan Navy, disclosed that Pakistan had purchased Chinese-origin frigates; however, he did not specify the type of the frigates that had been purchased.

 In December 2017, the Pakistan Navy clarified that it had purchased the Type 054A in June 2017 and that an option for two more vessels was being considered.

 In June 2018, Pakistan ordered two more Type 054A frigates from China Shipbuilding Industry Corporation (CSIC), as a follow-up to its earlier purchase from 2017, bringing its order to a total of four frigates.
 While neither the Pakistan Navy nor CSIC disclosed the per-unit price of the vessels, it is believed that one vessel may cost around USD $348 million.

 Construction

 The construction of the first frigate of the series began at HDZH's Shanghai-based shipyard in 2018; the vessel was later launched in an elaborate ceremony, on 22 August 2020 - with representatives of the Pakistan Navy in attendance.
 The vessel began its sea trials in May 2021, before being delivered in November 2021.
 Noticeably, the construction period lasted only 14 months.

 The "steel-cutting" ceremony for the second frigate was conducted in December 2018, while the keel was laid in March 2020.
-The vessel was launched on 29 January 2021.
+The vessel was launched on 29 January 2021 and was commissioned on 23 June 2022.

 The "steel-cutting" ceremonies for the third and fourth frigates were conducted in November 2019, while the keel of the third frigate was laid in May 2021.
 Both frigates were also launched in 2021; the third frigate was launched on 3 August, while the fourth frigate was launched on 31 December.
+Both the frigates were commissioned on 10 May 2023.